The Great Dismal Swamp National Wildlife Refuge

 Nature on Full Display

-With more than 112,000 acres of forested wetlands covering about 170 square miles, the Great Dismal Swamp offers hikers, birders, photographers, and butterfly chasers countless opportunities to seek out once-in-a-lifetime memories, images of pristine nature, and undisturbed wildlife.
+With more than 112,000 acres of forested wetlands covering about 170 square miles in Chesapeake, Suffolk, and North Carolina, the Great Dismal Swamp offers hikers, birders, photographers, and butterfly chasers countless opportunities to seek out once-in-a-lifetime memories, images of pristine nature, and undisturbed wildlife.

 Rare native tree species such as the tupelo gum-bald cypress and Atlantic white-cedar make up approximately one-fifth of the swamp’s forest and that figure is projected to grow with the recovery efforts in place to restore the effects of past logging.